openbermuda/karmapi/docs/nodice/boas.rst

 Sets the time to 5 to the night

-Right now I'm an optimist.
+Right now I'm an optimist, twice the boas.

 If the codes as long

 orongo we go

-and type it wrongly.
+and type it in orange football

+hope for a garble or two

+covfefe